 \subsection{Speaker identification}

-This subsection introduces the frame-based DNN-SI system.
-The objective of the DNN-SI is to classify input $\mathbb{Y}[n]$ at $n$-th frame into a specific speaker identity.
-In addition, this study assumes these non-speech frames to be uttered by a single virtual speaker.
-Therefore, the dimension of DNN-SI output is the number of speakers plus one $K+1$.
-The reference target for the outcome in DNN training is a one-hot $(K+1)$-dimensional vector $\mathbf{I}[n]$, wherein a single non-zero element corresponds to the speaker identity.
+The objective of the DNN-SI is to classify an input speech signal $\mathbb{Y}[n]$ at the $n$-th frame to a specific speaker identity.
+We categorized the non-speech segments as a single virtual speaker.
+Therefore, the dimension of DNN-SI output is the number of speakers plus one, namely $K+1$.
+The reference target for the DNN training is a one-hot $(K+1)$-dimensional vector $\mathbf{I}[n]$, where a single non-zero element corresponds to the target speaker identity.